Sanbao station

 Sanbao (三堡) is a metro station of Line 6 and Line 9 of the Hangzhou Metro in China.
 It is located in Shangcheng District of Hangzhou.
 The Line 6 part of the station was opened on 6 November 2021.
 The Line 9 part was opened on 1 April 2022.

+Station layout

+Sanbao has four levels: basement 1 is a concourse, basements 3 and 4 are the platform levels for lines 9 and 6.
+Each of these consists of an island platform with two tracks.